Venezuela travel advisories

 https://www.ezairyu.mofa.go.jp/tabireg/simple/delete

-・If there are any changes to the information on your residence notification due to returning to Japan, moving, etc., please submit a Return to Japan/Moving Out Notification or Change Notification to our Embassy in Tokyo by counter, email, fax or mail.
+・If there are any changes to the information on your residence notification due to returning to your home country, moving, etc., please notify our Embassy.

-In order to protect your family, friends and colleagues in the event of a disaster or unrest, please tell your acquaintances, business travelers and tourists to file a Residence Notification (for stays of 3 months or more) or register for a Tabi-Regi (for stays of less than 3 months) so that information on safety measures can reach as many people as possible.
+・In order to protect your family, friends, and colleagues in the event of a disaster or unrest, please inform your acquaintances, business travelers, and tourists to submit a Residence Notification (for stays of three months or more) or register with Tabi-Regi (for stays of less than three months) so that information on safety measures can reach as many people as possible.